-Based on these criteria, the Australian Capital Territory Discrimination Act 1991 (‘the Act’) was already better than average in terms of its LGBTI anti-discrimination laws.
-The good news is that, as a result of the passage of the Discrimination Amendment Act 2016, the ACT’s LGBTI protections have improved further.
+Based on these criteria, the Australian Capital Territory Discrimination Act 1991 was already better than average in terms of its LGBTI anti-discrimination laws.
+The good news is that, as a result of the passage of the Discrimination Amendment Act 2016 and the Discrimination Amendment Act 2018, the ACT’s LGBTI protections have improved further.

-However, as we shall see below, just because it is better than flawed schemes operating elsewhere, doesn’t mean the ACT’s law is without faults – chief among them the ongoing broad exceptions provided to religious organisations allowing them to discriminate against LGBTI people.
+However, while many of the previous issues with this Act have been remedied, this doesn’t mean the ACT’s law is without faults – chief among them the ongoing broad exceptions provided to religious organisations (other than schools) allowing them to discriminate against LGBTI people.

 Nevertheless, let’s focus on the positives first: